leannmlindsey/gpu_local_ht/README.md

 git checkout hip

-git status

-**verify you are on the hip branch**
+git status # To verify you are on the hip branch

 ## To Compile on Notchpeak 366 (AMD MI100)
 salloc --time=1:00:00 --account=eval --partition=notchpeak-eval --gres=gpu

 module load rocm
-rocm-smi

-**verify that you have an AMD GPU**
+rocm-smi # This verifies that you have an AMD GPU

 cd src

 mkdir build

-./test_script.sh // compiles and runs a test run, reports if tests pass or fail
+./test_script.sh # This compiles and runs a test run, reports if tests pass or fail

 ## GUNZIP the larger files
 cd gpu_local_ht/locassm_data